wykstemteam/wykoj/README.md

 Or use locks when saving submissions instead.

 ## Roadmap
-- An option in settings to show [REDACTED] on the home page
 - Result auto refresh data during contest
 - Recommended tasks (unsolved tasks ordered by solved descending)
-- Add language specs to Info page
 - Including previous subtask in subtask
 - Create a proper frontend API instead of hiding data in invisible elements
 - Batch user creation